cyrex562/zeromq/notes.md

         * ZMQ_CLIENT
         * ZMQ_SERVER
     * radio-dish: one-to-many distrubtion of data from a single publisher to multiple subscribers in a fan-out fashion.
       Radio-dish uses groups versus pub-sub topics.
-Dish sockets can join a group.
-Each message sent by a raddio belongs to a group.
+Dish sockets can join a Group.
+Each message sent by a raddio belongs to a Group.
         * ZMQ_RADIO
         * ZMQ_DISH
     * publish-subscribe pattern: one-to-many distribution of data from a single publisher to multiple subscribers in a